 Spirit Bear Singers, GA, drum at powwows, veteran's events and 4H events.
 Drummers donate their time and songs to build unity in this crazy world.
 Thanks, Eric, and thanks to all your brothers.
 We are honored that you chose to share your songs on a Keith Little Badger Powwow Drum!

-Please consider shipping prices when buying a powwow drum.
-Shipping costs vary by your location and size of the drum, but usually range between $50 (20" drum) and $300 (36" drum sent freight).
+SHIPPING POWWOW DRUMS Please consider shipping prices when buying a powwow drum.
+Shipping costs vary by your location and size of the drum, but usually range between $75 (20" drum) and $300-$500 (All drums over 30" must be shipped Freight).
 If you provide us with a zip code, we can give you an accurate estimate of shipping costs.
 See more accurate information on shipping prices under our "ORDER" page.

 Our drums were originally 12 inches deep.
 Keith added another 2" to make the standard 14" high powwow drum.
 The extra height provides a deeper sound and more comfort when sitting and playing..